Goldierocks: Voice Over

+Sam has experience as a voice artist having worked with commercials, TV continuity & narrating audio books.
+Notable examples include Vauxhall and Huwaei.

 Public Speaking

 Her 2015 TEDx talk ‘The Enduring Power of Radio to change lives’ was inspired by her work visiting countries in conflict & striving to find a more effective way of local community projects being able to reach larger audiences of young people.

 She is an advocate for mental health within the nightlife industries and has been a guest speaker about the topic at AVA Belfast, The University of Indonesia, Tag CDMX in Mexico City & London Music conference at Fabric Goldierocks has spoken at a number of specialist music panels at industry conferences such as In The City, London Calling, The Great Escape, The Radio Festival, Sound Women Festival, The Other Club, How Music, Warsaw Music Week and Zurich International Radio Festival.

 Philanthropic Work

 In 2014 she travelled to Jordan with the charity Oxfam to visit Zataari, the second largest refugee camp in the world.
-Experiencing first-hand the lack of amenities and desperate need for aid, Sam created her first radio documentary with interviews and reports from her trip, stirring up public awareness and drumming up extra support for Oxfam’s Syria Crisis campaign.
+Experiencing first-hand the lack of amenities and desperate need for aid, Sam created her first radio documentary with interviews and reports from her trip, stirring up public awareness and drumming up extra support for Oxfam's Syria Crisis campaign.

 She has been a mentor for the national prison radio network, contributing towards workshops at HMS Brixton.
 She has been a mentor for the National Student Radio Organisation.
-She has collaborated with CARE international & The Mayor of London’s office for their International Women’s Day programming.
+She has collaborated with CARE international & The Mayor of London's office for their International Women's Day programming.
 She is a spokesperson for 'Lake of Stars' festival in Malawi, and the associated micro-loan projects & AIDS testing pop up centres that the festival charitably funds.
 She has given public support for CoppaFeel breast cancer awareness charity, Amnesty International, Choose Love & Green Peace.